ibm-cloud-docs/cis/getting-started.md

 ---
 copyright:
   years: 2018
-lastupdated: "2018-05-30"
+lastupdated: "2018-12-03"
 ---

 {:shortdesc: .shortdesc}
 {:new_window: target="_blank"}
+{:DomainName: data-hd-keyref="DomainName"}

 # Getting Started with IBM Cloud Internet Services (CIS)

-IBM Cloud Internet Services (CIS), powered with Cloudflare, offers three main capabilities to enhance your workflow: [security](/docs/infrastructure/cis/managing-for-security.html), [reliability](/docs/infrastructure/cis/managing-for-reliability.html), and [performance](/docs/infrastructure/cis/managing-for-performance.html).
+IBM Cloud Internet Services (CIS), powered with Cloudflare, offers three main capabilities to enhance your workflow: [security](managing-for-security.html), [reliability](managing-for-reliability.html), and [performance](managing-for-performance.html).
 Each area of capability is represented in the left-hand navbar of your screen, once you've opened the IBM CIS application.

 For each capability, IBM CIS helps you tune its features to suit your specific needs, including: